-H. Market Concentration Law
+H. The Concentration Law

-In December 2013, the Market Concentration Law was published.
-Following is a summary of the main provisions of the law relevant to the Company:
+The Business Concentration Law was published in December 2013.
+The following is a summary of the main provisions of the law relevant to the Company:

 1. Restriction on the control of companies in a pyramid structure